lyokha/nginx-easy-context/README.md

-*Free* means that they are not bound to the Nginx request object and their number is not anyhow restricted. *Persistent* means that they are not cleared upon internal redirections unlike the normal Nginx request context.
+*Free* means that they are not bound to the Nginx request object and their number is not anyhow restricted. *Persistent* means that they are not cleared upon internal redirections *unlike* the normal Nginx request context.
+Note that *like* the normal Nginx request context, free contexts are not shared between the main request and its subrequests.

 API
 ---